novnc/noVNC/docs/API.md

         encountered.

     `wsProtocols`
-      - Protocols to use in the WebSocket connection, the default is: ['binary']
+      - An `Array` of `DOMString`s specifying the sub-protocols to use in the WebSocket connection.
+Empty by default.

 #### connect